JuanPBP03/juanpbp03.github.io/_posts/2025-06-16-spi-driver-journey.md

 I finally realized that instead of solving problems I was inventing them.
 I didn't need 90% of the flexibility I was designing for.
 The purpose of my SPI driver was to learn, not to be perfectly abstract and reusable.

-This realization brought me back down to earth.
-It taught me this important concept:
+This realization brought me back down to earth and it taught me this important concept:

 - **YAGNI (You Ain’t Gonna Need It)**: Don't design for scenarios you might never encounter.
 Wait until there's an actual need before writing that code.